-P2.1 First Penalty
+P2.1 First Protest Penalty

-When a boat is first penalized under rule P1 her penalty shall be a Two-Turns Penalty under rule 44.2.
-If she fails to take it she shall be disqualified without a hearing.
+When a boat is first protested penalized under rule P1 she may acknowledge her breach by taking her penalty shall be a Two-Turns Penalty under rule 44.2.
+If she fails to do so take it she shall be disqualified without a hearing.

-P2.2 Second Penalty
+P2.2 Second Protest Penalty

-When a boat is penalized a second time during the regatta, her penalty shall be to promptly retire from the race.
-If she fails to take it she shall be disqualified without a hearing and her score shall not be excluded.
+When a boat is protested penalized a second time during the series regatta, she may acknowledge her breach by immediately retiring her penalty shall be to promptly retire from the race.
+If she fails to do so take it she shall be disqualified without a hearing and her score shall not be excluded.

-P2.3 Third and Subsequent Penalties
+P2.3 Third and Subsequent Protests Penalties

-When a boat is penalized a third or subsequent time during the regatta, she shall promptly retire from the race.
+When a boat is protested penalized a third or subsequent time during the series regatta, she may acknowledge her breach by immediately retiring shall promptly retire from the race and from all other races in the series.
 If she does so her penalty shall be disqualification without a hearing and her score shall not be excluded.
-If she fails to do so her penalty shall be disqualification without a hearing from all races in the regatta, with no score excluded, and the protest committee shall consider calling a hearing under rule 69.1(a).
+If she fails to do so she shall be disqualified her penalty shall be disqualification without a hearing from all races in the series regatta, with no score excluded, and the protest committee shall consider calling a hearing under rule 69.1(a).